sumamCodes/flask-2.0/README.md

-This tis the dashboard created on Flask with front end on bootstrap.
+This is the dashboard created on Flask with front end on bootstrap.